kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 we apply bias addition whether the weight-input multiplication is for the layer input x<sub>t</sub> or for the recurrent input h<sub>t-1</sub>.
-In fact, the above equations represent a "double bias" mode categorized by CUDNN and apparently there are two other bias mode that apply bias addition only to layer input or only to recurrent input.
+In fact, the above equations represent a "double bias" mode categorized by CUDNN and apparently there are two other bias modes that apply bias addition only to layer input or only to recurrent input.

-Here I would like to point out the x<sub>t</sub> and h<sub>t-1</sub> are column vectors in the shape of (inputSize, 1) and (hiddenSize, 1) respectively to make the matrix-vector multiplication possible.
-Therefore, the shape of each W weights is (hiddenSize, inputSize) and of each R weights is (hiddenSize, hiddenSize), while the biases are always in (hiddenSize, 1).
+Here I would like to point out the x<sub>t</sub> and h<sub>t-1</sub> are both column vectors in the shape of (inputSize, 1) and (hiddenSize, 1) respectively to make the matrix-vector multiplication possible.
+Therefore, the shape of each W weights is (hiddenSize, inputSize) and the shape of each R weights is (hiddenSize, hiddenSize), while the biases are always in (hiddenSize, 1).

 The above discussion is based on CUDNN formula; by constrast, Keras takes a